selabs-ur1/doodle/Readme.md

 Results on Jaeger :
 ![image](https://user-images.githubusercontent.com/65306153/144050920-501d1183-7475-4708-8849-112799a59980.png)
 The dot at the top tells us the time the request was made and its duration (time to response).
 We can click on its trace to learn more.
+Distributed tracing is a technique that is used to tie the information about different units of work together—usually executed in different processes or hosts—in order to understand a whole chain of events in a distributed transaction.
+Tracing lets us visualize, in our case with doodle, call flows in this service oriented architectures.
+It can be invaluable in understanding serialization, parallelism, and sources of latency.

 <br/>

 ![image](https://user-images.githubusercontent.com/65306153/144051879-6e6a21ca-2673-4e16-971c-0846d969d4f6.png)
 Here we can see the HTTP method (POST), the response obtained (201), the URL...
 In the name of the trace we can also see which method of which class was called.
+Jaeger records the execution of individual requests across the whole stack of microservices, and presents them as traces.
+A trace is a data/execution path through the system.
+An end-to-end trace is comprised of one or more spans.

+A span represents a logical unit of work in Jaeger that has an operation name, the start time of the operation, and the duration.
+Spans may be nested and ordered to model causal relationships.

 <br/><br/>